Buitragox/Buitragox/README.md

 I am a computer science student at Javeriana Cali.

 What I do:
-- Learn new things
+- Try out new things
 - Enjoy videogames
 - Some game development on the side.

 Currently:
-- Working on my thesis about deep learning models for breast cancer detection.
+- Working on my thesis about deep learning models for breast cancer detection with multiple annotators.
 - Learning SvelteKit because why not.

 <!--